diengiau/jangorecki.github.io/_posts/2017-05-08-Recipe-to-build-R-Package.md

 - Show up
     + github and build it a page
+    + When building the package, you should write a description for the project.
+Sometimes, a [emoji](https://www.webpagefx.com/tools/emoji-cheat-sheet/) will be useful to make the work less boring.
     + share as much as possible, if you have someone to share :+1:

 ### 2. But how to find the idea?